“Explore the world with an open mind, a sturdy carry-on, and clothes that don’t wrinkle”

 For cultural awareness

 As we grow up, we become accustomed to one culture that we assume is the norm and judge others against it.
 However, one culture is, fortunately, not the standard.
 In a world that is becoming more global, the necessity of cultural awareness is apparent.
 Immersing yourself in another place only allows you to engage with the people and the area.
 By understanding other cultures, we learn to be more open, have compassion, and gain new perspectives.

 Time is limited

 Not only is time limited for you, but the planet.
 Natural wonders and animal species are disappearing.
 Sadly, we are living in a time where the destination you want to see today, may not look the same or even exist after the ten years you have planned to see it.
 Money returns.
 Time doesn’t.

-This is a time where people have more access.
+This is a time when people have more access.
 We are getting connected through all forms of social media.
 Someone in London can have friends in Milan, Shanghai, and Los Angeles all through the convenience of the internet.
 These relationships can be strengthened, and new ones formed through travel.
 On your journeys, you have the opportunity to make new friends.
-By having friends in various places, you also have doors to different adventures in their neck of the woods.
+Having friends in various places gives you doors to different adventures in their neck of the woods.

 Who doesn’t want to go snorkeling in Bali and then hike the cliff of Moher in Ireland?!
 There will never be a boring moment when you are out exploring the world.
 On any trip, you can follow a group travel plan, create your own custom itinerary, or just wing it.
 You’ll discover things that you weren’t even expecting.
 No place is the same and you’ll take away incredible memories that will last a lifetime.